Begin Here: A First-Time Guide to Menorca

 The Local Rhythm

-There are essentially two chapters to the day in Menorca: the morning (la mañana) and the afternoono/evening (la tarde).
+There are essentially two chapters to the day in Menorca: the morning (la mañana) and the afternoon/evening (la tarde).
 Shops are typically open from 9am until 1 or 2pm.
 They then close for the big mid-day meal (la comida) and siesta.
 Shops re-open for chapter two around 5 or 5:30 pm and close again at 8 or 8:30pm.

 Restaurants typically serve lunch from 1 until 3pm and dinner from 8 until 10 or 11pm.
 Sometimes restaurants will open for dinner at 7 or 7:30 - it is always a good idea to check opening times in advance and make a reservation.